Is a Business Loan Installment or Revolving Credit? – Key Differences

 Businesses should compare the interest rates of installment loans with other financing options to determine the overall cost of borrowing.
 Installment loans may have lower interest rates than revolving credit, but you must pay interest for the full amount.
 However, they offer the advantage of fixed rates, protecting businesses from fluctuations in interest rates.

-Revolving credit might carry a higher interest rate, but it’s short-term debt, and you only pay interest on the funds you use.
+Revolving credit may carry a higher interest rate, but it’s a short-term debt, and you only pay interest on the funds you actually use.
 You should carefully compare interest rates and your intended use of the funds to determine the more financially beneficial option.

 Qualifications